CenterForStatistics-UGent/RCM/README.md

 }
 ```

-The total runtime for all dimensions combined was 2.3.
+The total runtime for all dimensions combined was 2.3 minutes.
 We can then plot any combination of two dimensions we want, e.g. the first and the third.

 ``` r
 plot(ZellerRCM3, Dim = c(1, 3), samColour = "Diagnosis", taxNum = 6)